jacek-marchwicki/example-rx-and-kotlin-and-either/articles/timetravel.md

 }
 ```

-Unit Test for this class are very simple, so I'll skip describing implementation details of those.
+Unit Test for this class is very simple, so I'll skip describing implementation details of those.
 You can look at [PresenterTest.kt](../examples/timetravel/src/test/java/com/example/timetravel/PresenterTest.kt) class.

 # Let's implement our first UI test

-The first test starts activity and check if time label is displayed.
+The first test starts the activity and checks if time label is displayed.

 ```kotlin
 @RunWith(AndroidJUnit4::class)